Helping You Appeal State Or Federal Criminal Convictions In Minnesota

 If there is a chance that this happened to you, an appeal may be worth considering.
 Jennifer Macaulay can review your case and let you know whether you have grounds for an appeal.
-Schedule an appointment today to take advantage of a free 30-minute initial consultation to see what she and her team can do for you by calling our St. Paul office at 651-968-0621.
+Schedule an appointment today to take advantage of a 30-minute initial consultation to see what she and her team can do for you by calling our St. Paul or Edina office at 651-968-0621.

 Experience Gives Your Appeal The Best Chance Of Succeeding

 Some lawyers only handle a few appeals over their entire legal career.
 But Jennifer handles at least a dozen every year.
 In fact, Jennifer Macaulay has handled over 100 appeals in all different courts.
 She knows how the appellate process works and has the skill to write and present effective appeals.
 Hiring an experienced appeals lawyer like Jennifer Macaulay gives your case the best chance at being overturned.

 As an experienced appeals lawyer, Jennifer has appealed cases involving all of the following:

 - Temporary injunctions and the appeal from the court’s ruling

 - Discovery and evidentiary motions

 - Motions for summary judgment and other dispositive motions

 An appeal is not a retrial of your criminal case.
 Instead, appellate judges review the record of your case to determine whether a legal mistake took place.
 If the appeals court rules that an error occurred, it will then determine whether it was serious enough to affect the outcome of your case — i.e., your conviction and/or sentencing.
 If it was serious, the appeals court may overturn your conviction, overturn your sentence or order the trial court to take further action.